GNavneethGithub/Lead_score/Readme.md

 ## Conclusions
 The logistic regression model serves as a robust foundation for enhancing X Education's lead conversion strategy.
 With further refinement and the integration of more complex algorithms, there's potential to achieve even greater accuracy.

----

-This README.md provides a snapshot of the project, its objectives, methods, findings, and conclusions.
-I'll save it to a file for you.

-The content has been saved to a `README.md` file.
-You can [download the README.md file here](sandbox:/mnt/data/README.md).

-Would you like assistance with any other aspects of this project or any other inquiries?